 The Plan provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
-The Plan is an agent multiple-employer pension plan administered by a Board of Trustees, which includes the Mayor of the City of Atlanta or designee, the City's Chief Financial Officer, one member of the City Council, one member of the School System, one member elected by eligible employees of the City, one member elected by eligible employees of the School System, one member elected by retired employees of the School System, and one member elected by retired employees of the City.
+The Plan is an agent multiple-employer pension plan administered by a Board of Trustees, which includes the Mayor of the City of Atlanta or designee, the City's Chief Financial Officer, one member of the City Council, one member of the School System, one member elected by eligible employees of the School System, one member elected by retired employees of the School System, and one member elected by retired employees of the City.
 The Board of Trustees has the authority to establish and amend the benefit provisions of the Plan.